Chart Color Schemes

 Lilyfield has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly be influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 37 projects that are expected to impact the area.
-Notable projects include Rozelle Village Mixed-Use Precinct, Rozelle Village, Leichhardt Park Aquatic Centre Renovation, and Balmain Shores - Harbourwatch Building G. The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 37 projects likely impacting the area.
+Key projects include Rozelle Village Mixed-Use Precinct, Rozelle Village, Leichhardt Park Aquatic Centre Renovation, and Balmain Shores - Harbourwatch Building G. The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.